 Finally, Jesus says, “As the Father has sent me, so I am sending you (John 20:21).”
 The Lord turns personal peace and greedy grace into our mutual mission.
 In the Greek, Jesus literally says, “I am sending y’all.”
 All of you.
 Not one of you is excluded from the mission of God.
 In the beginning of John’s Gospel, Jesus brings light and John the Baptist testifies to that light.
 Now in in the final chapter, Jesus says we all are called as witnesses to the light.
 Jesus, the Lamb of God, takes away the sin of the world—and YOU are a voice crying in the wilderness.
 You can know some peace by receiving God’s grace through Jesus.
 You can only know ultimate peace when you share God’s grace by giving it to others.
 I’m reminded of a saying I learned as a child, “Love is a basket of five loaves and two fish.
 It’s never enough until you start to give it away.”
 Peace and grace work the same way.
 Too many Christians want Jesus to simply comfort us like mom in the storm.
 But peace and grace are real things to receive and give—if only we’ll trust the One who does the giving.

-[ii] All scripture quotations are from the NLT.
+[ii] Quoted scriptures are taken from the NLT.